Skip to main content

 Excel JavaScript API

-This demo focuses on the JavaScript API included with Excel.
-For reading and writing Excel files, other demos cover a wide variety of use cases
+For reading and writing Excel spreadsheets, other demos cover a wide variety of use cases and deployments.

 SheetJS is a JavaScript library for reading and writing data from spreadsheets.